chaplin89/challenges/README.md

-# challenges
+# Challenges
-Collection of challenges and solutions
+Collection of challenges and solutions.